librelab/gurukul/README.md

 _https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/creating-diagrams_

-Color code is done using LATEX code on Markdown.

-Tex can be used to produce colors, but the real objective of it is to write.
+Color code is done using LATEX code on Markdown.<br> Tex can be used to produce colors, but the real objective of it is to write.
 _https://gist.github.com/librelab/b534d145c72be228771fdca4f7e77721_